RookieOven/rookieoven/_posts/2016-08-10-pokemon-go-trail.md

 {% image src:"/images/blog/Poke-Style.gif" alt:"Pokemon Go Trail Style" title:"Pokemon Go Trail Style" %}

 I grew up in the States, so my childhood gems might be different from others but it doesn’t change the simple truth that Pokemon has brought all generations together.
-Looking back, I remember geeking out over the trading cards, I was on top of the world playing the Nintendo games and every single weekend I’d run over to my neighbor’s house in the mornings to watch the 3 hour Pokemon marathons.
+Looking back, I remember geeking out over the trading cards, I was on top of the world playing the Nintendo games and every single weekend I’d run over to my neighbour’s house in the mornings to watch the 3 hour Pokemon marathons.
 I even remember the first Pokemon I ever won from my brother – Cubone.

 {% image src:"/images/blog/Poke-Cubone.jpg" alt:"Pokemon Go Cubone" title:"Pokemon Go Trail Cubone" %}